uw-echospace/group-docs/docs/source/coc.md

 - Be inclusive regardless of technical expertise and career stage
 - Acknowledge contributions
 - Ensure everyone has the opportunity to participate both online and offline
+- Provide feedback on what to improve either in person or use the [Echospace Anonymous Feedback Form](https://forms.gle/NZFZBQLk9BoMLZCV6) if you prefer to remain anonymous
-- If you see something inappropriate, let Wu-Jung, Valentina, or Emilio know immediately, or [report to the University](https://www.washington.edu/ombud/)
+- If you see something inappropriate, let Wu-Jung, Valentina, or Emilio know immediately, or contact the [Office of the Ombud](https://www.washington.edu/ombud/) for support in conflict resolution.
+You can refer to some additional resources from the UW HR office [here](https://hr.uw.edu/policies/complaint-resolution/) or refer to your department for advice.